cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 External sender warnings SHALL be implemented.

 <!--Policy: MS.EXO.7.1v1; Criticality: SHALL -->
-- _Rationale:_ Phishing is an ever-present threat.
-Alerting users when email originates from outside their organization can encourage them to exercise increased caution, especially if an email is one they expected from an internal sender.
+- _Rationale:_ Alerting users when email originates from outside their organization can encourage them to exercise increased caution, especially if an email is one they expected from an internal sender.
 - _Last modified:_ June 2023
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SI-8
 - _MITRE ATT&CK TTP Mapping:_